MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 2) Assert that model output is *similar* by decreasing a certain *feature* of interest, whilst keeping all other features constant.
 {{< /notice >}}

-Note the use of *similar* above, as we cannot guarante that the model output will be 100% equal in these case.
+Note the use of *similar* above, as we cannot guarantee that the model output will be 100% equal in these case.
 Instead, one needs to operate on a range of allowable *threhsolds* e.g. **1-3** standard deviation from the mean or +/- **2,5** p.p. as examples.
 What you should set as good threhsolds depends on your use case and data.

-We build another `DataTypeFakeFactory` for the directional expectatons test:
+We build another `DataTypeFakeFactory` for the directional expectations test:

 {{< highlight python "linenos=inline, style=monokai" >}}
 class IncreasingAmountFakeFactory(DataTypeFakeFactory):